christian-draeger/basic-selenium-project/README.md

 Used Testrunner is JUnit.
 Since Kotlin has an excellent Java interop it's perfectly fine to write your Tests in Java if you want, it will work out of the box.
 If you are looking for a pure Java project please have a look at the [legacy branch](https://github.com/christian-draeger/basic-selenium-project/tree/legacy) of this project
-To execute the tests just browse to the path where the selenium-kotlin-example is located via terminal and type `./gradlew test` or execute the tests in your IDE.
+To execute the tests just browse to the path where the selenium-kotlin-example is located via terminal and type `./gradlew clean test` or execute the tests in your IDE.
 The Project will use Chrome Browser in Headless mode by default / if no other browser is stated (see list of implemented browsers for more info on how to use them).